 What ought to happen is that HMS Queen Elizabeth should be recalled to the Indian Ocean and the Prince of Wales sent out to join her.
 Along with USS Ronald Reagan (CVN-76), which is in theater, they could form a powerful carrier squadron, able to strike deadly blows at Terry Taliban.

-With the White House in retreat however nothing will happen, at least until Boris goes.
-By then the only options, as I pointed last week, will be joint action with either Russia or India or both.
+With the White House in retreat, however, nothing will happen, at least until Boris goes.
+By then the only options, as I pointed out last week, will be joint action with either Russia or India or both.
 Joint action with the latter would require an invasion of Pakistan, albeit just a small one.
-Fortunately both the British and Indian Armies have experience of fighting their way up the Khyber Pass!
+Fortunately, both the British and Indian Armies have experience fighting their way up the Khyber Pass!
 Watch this space!

 Jersey is a delightful part of the world, well worth a visit.
 The island was occupied by Jerry during the war of course, although the islanders were fortunate enough to miss out on the EU!
 Interestingly some of the methods used to oppress the islanders were later used by the EU, in particular the papierkrieg or paper war – pointless regulations designed to harass.